dhruv-m1/ninjachefs/README.md

 # NinjaChefs

-Web application to facilitate the sharing of recipies within a community.
+Web application for facilitating the sharing of recipies within a community.

 Demo: https://ninjachefs.dhruv.tech/